John Doyle (Tipperary hurler): Total dominance

 1961 saw Doyle collect an eighth National League medal following a 6–6 to 4–9 defeat of Waterford.
 He later added a sixth Munster medal to his collection, as old rivals Cork were downed by 3–6 to 0–7.
 The absence of the All-Ireland semi-final allowed Tipperary to advance directly to the final itself, with Dublin's first native hurling team providing the opposition on 3 September 1961.
 The game was a close run thing, however, Tipp held on to win by 0–16 to 1–12.
 It was Doyle's fifth All-Ireland medal.

 In 1962 Tipperary were still the kingpins of Munster.
 A 5–14 to 2-3 trouncing of Waterford in the decider gave Doyle a seventh Munster medal.
 Tipperary's nemesis of two years earlier, Wexford, waited in Croke Park to test them once again in the subsequent All-Ireland final on 2 September 1962.
 Wexford, however, were not the force of old and the side got off to possibly the worst start ever by a team in a championship decider.
 After just ninety seconds the Leinster champions were down by two goals, however, the game turned out to be much closer than people expected.
 Tipp eventually secured the win on a score line of 3–10 to 2–11, giving Doyle a sixth All-Ireland medal, a record haul for a Tipperary player.

 After losing the following year's Munster final to Waterford in one of the hurling shocks of the decade, Tipperary bounced back in 1964 with Doyle collecting a ninth National League medal.
 Tipperary later cantered casually past Cork by fourteen points in the provincial decider, giving Doyle a record-equalling ninth Munster medal.
 The All-Ireland final on 6 September 1964 saw Kilkenny enter the game as firm favourites against Doyle's side.
 John "Mackey" McKenna scored Tipp's first goal after ten minutes as the Munster champions took a 1–8 to 0-6 interval lead.
 The second half saw Tipperary score goals for fun, with Donie Nealon getting a hat-trick and Seán McLoughlin another.
 Kilkenny were humiliated at the full-time whistle as Tipperary triumphed by 5–13 to 2–8.
 It was Doyle's seventh All-Ireland medal.

 In 1965 Doyle won a tenth and final National League medal as New York were narrowly defeated on an aggregate score of 6–19 to 5-20.
 Tipperary demolished all opposition in the provincial championship once again and a 4–11 to 0-5 trouncing of Cork gave Doyle a record-breaking tenth Munster medal.
 Wexford were Tipp's opponents in the subsequent All-Ireland final on 5 September 1965, however, the game failed to live up to the two classic games between the two sides in 1960 and 1962.
 Victory went to Tipperary on that occasion by 2–16 to 0–10, courtesy of a brace of goals by Seán McLoughlin.
-The win gave Doyle a record-equalling eight All-Ireland medal.
+The win gave Doyle a record-equalling eight All-Ireland medals.